nileshhazra/nileshhazra/README.md

 > I design & develop applications for the web and native platforms.

-* I am currently working on ...
+* I am currently working on a personal project using MERN Stack.
-* I can help you with ...
+* I can help you if you are starting out in web development.